DIGIT Core

 Prerequisites of this step:

-• Administration rights on you computer.
+• Administration rights on your computer.

 Step 2: Download Jenkins Image

-This extra download step is optional, since the Docker image will be downloaded automatically in step 3, if it is not already found on the system:
+This extra download step is optional since the Docker image will be downloaded automatically in step 3 if it is not already found on the system:

 (dockerhost)$ sudo docker pull jenkins